 - Metal bucket.

-Continue until you’ve removed most of the ashes.
-If you plan to use the fireplace again soon, don’t forget to leave a one-inch layer of ash.
-If you’re not going to use your fireplace again for a while, remove all the ashes.
+If you plan to use the fireplace again soon, leave a one-inch layer of ash.
+If you are closing it up for the season, shovel it all out.

 How to Clean a Wood-Burning Fireplace